When are the three primary elections in New York State in 2016?

 - Voter Lookup: Verify your voter registration, check your districts, and find your polling place.

-- District List for residents of Saratoga County (by town/city)
+- District lines for residents of Saratoga County for Congressional and State Legislative Districts (shown by town/city)

 - New 2012 District Maps for Congress, NY State Senate and NYS Assembly races